about

 Dr. Tanvir Bush, wearing a scarlet dress with black detail, and a silver pendant in the shape of a shell, is smiling up at the camera as she crouches with her arm around her guide dog, black labrador Grace, who helps navigate her life despite her retinitis pigmentosa.
 Grace is looking straight at the camera.
 Portrait by Penny Ellis

-I am a novelist and film-maker/photographer.
 Born in London, I moved with my family to Zambia in the early ‘70’s.
 Although educated back in England from the age of ten, I returned to Zambia whenever I could, fully intending to move there permanently.

-After completing a first degree in English, Theatre and Film, I received the life-changing diagnosis of retinitis pigmentosa (R.P.), a degenerative eye condition.
+After completing a first degree in English, Theatre and Film, I received the diagnosis of retinitis pigmentosa (R.P.), a degenerative eye condition.
 This would eventually cause me to rethink my future.
 But the possibility of losing my sight did not deter me from training in film production at the Northern School of Film and TV, Leeds.

-I returned to Lusaka in 1999 and set up the Willie Mwale Film Foundation, working with minority communities, street-kids and people affected by the HIV/AIDS pandemic.
-My feature documentary ‘Choka!- Get Lost!’ was nominated for Most Distinguished Film and the Pare Lorenz Award for social activism in film by the International Documentary Association in 2001.
+Our feature documentary ‘Choka!- Get Lost!’ was nominated for Most Distinguished Film and the Pare Lorenz Award for social activism in film by the International Documentary Association in 2001.

 community, creative writing and beyond